privacy-tech-lab/gpc-privacy-choice/README.md

 - `src/libs-css`: Contains all of the CSS libraries used in the browser extension.
 - `src/libs-js`: Contains all of the JS libraries used in the browser extension.
 - `src/options`: Contains the UI elements and scripts for the supplemental options page.
-- `src/popup`: Contains the UI elements and scripts for the popup inside the extensions bar.
 - `src/registration`: Contains all user registration scripts relevant for performing the research
   - html files for different user schemes
     - `src/registration/oneQuestion.html`